chloelaucodes/CLogic/README.md

 We have taken a _trie_ approach instead of a graph approach
 - Loops will throw an error!
 Something cannot directly or indirectly take it's own output as it's own input.
-- This will be done because a gate can only take inputs previously referenced in the code (including it's unable to take itself)
+- This will be done because a gate can only take inputs previously referenced in the code (including it's unable to take itself).

 ### CLogic Input Rules
 To run the test suite, run the './extension_tests/testsuite_runner.sh' shell script from a UNIX based OS machine.